attogram/games/README.md

 ### Licenses and Info

 * `license/hextris/*` - License and info for Hextris game
+* `license/particle-clicker/*` - License and info for Particle Clicker game
 * `license/polybranch/*` - License and info for PolyBranch game
 * `license/pond/*` - License and info for The Pond game